Milo1885/Tease-AI/README.md

          You want to show a butt without feet, you can enter "Ass, NotFeet".
-         You want to show a closeup face without boobs: "Face, NotBoobs, Closeup"
+         You want to show a closeup face without boobs: "Face, NotBoobs, Closeup" This Function will return in 99% of all cases the nearest result for the given Tags. :D Of course you must set up your DommeTags properly.

          If there is no image found for the specified Tags, the Tags will be altered and searched again: